 My love for muffins are unexplainable.
 Just how much?
 I could eat them 7 consecutive days straight, breakfast, lunch, or snack, whatever the time of the day it might be.

-And another thing that is unexplainable, is that how many times it took for me to bake these perfect vegan raspberry muffins..
+And another thing that is unexplainable, is that how many times it took for me to perfect this recipe.
 You have no idea how many muffins I ate while trying to perfect my first muffin recipe!
 It’s TONS.

 One of the best muffins